josephvalenti53/buzzline-6-valenti/README.md

 # buzzline-6-valenti

-We can analyze and visualize different types of streaming data as the information arrives.

 This project uses matplotlib and its animation capabilities for visualization.

-It generates one application:
+It generates one application - a Stacked Bar Chart visualizing who is the most memorable Simpson's character across Seasons 1-30.

 1. A JSON producer and consumer that exchange information via a Kafka topic.

 The application will illustrate from a file named data.simpsons.json which Simpsons character has the most memorable quotations that season by counting the character's message for that season.
+The Simpson's popularity due to its writing dropped after season 9 after the "Principal and the Pauper" episode which negates Simpson's canon.

 ## Task 1.
 Use Tools from Module 1 and 2